sdasgup3/PLDI19-ArtifactEvaluation/README.md

 $ cd ~/TestArena
 $ ./run_instruction_level_testing.sh --imm --opc blendpd_xmm_xmm_imm8
 ```
 Other instruction opcodes (as specified by `opc`)  can be found at [link](https://drive.google.com/file/d/1tvW2EMqMC97oeey-k1J4tqh7nhnPxadw/view?usp=sharing).
-Note that while runing some of the instructions, we might get an error like `unavailable cpu flags {bmi1 f16c}`.
-These CPU flags are available in the native machine that we used for the experimets, but not exposed in the VM running on top.
+Note that while running some of the instructions, we might get an error like `unavailable cpu flags {bmi1 f16c}`.
+These CPU flags are available in the native machine that we used for the experiments, but not exposed in the VM running on top.

 #### Memory Instruction Test ( ~72 secs runtime ):